TMOS is now advertising research jobs! We cannot wait to include you on our team. We also support PhD scholarships!

 The Australian National University (Canberra, headquarters):

-NEW Postdoctoral Fellow / Research Fellow – 4 positions (applications close: 9 April 2021 – general round)
+Postdoctoral Fellow / Research Fellow – 4 positions (applications closed: 9 April 2021 – general round – under assessment)

-ROUND 1: Postdoctoral Research Associate/Fellow – multiple positions (applications closed: 30 Oct 2020 – women only, Australian Working Right holders – under assessment).
+ROUND 1: Postdoctoral Research Associate/Fellow – multiple positions (applications closed: 30 Oct 2020 – women only, Australian Working Right holders – complete).

 The University of Melbourne (Melbourne):